welcheb/FattyRiot/README.md

 FattyRiot
 =========

-FattyRiot algorithm for separation of fat and water magnetic resonance images
+FattyRiot is an algorithm for separation of fat and water magnetic resonance images.

-This version of FattyRiot is the winning entry (29-Mar-2013 submission with score 9931) of the [International Society for Magnetic Resonance in Medicine (ISMRM) 2012 Challenge on Water-Fat Reconstruction](http://www.ismrm.org/challenge/node/18)
+This version of FattyRiot is the winning entry (29-Mar-2013 submission with score 9931) of the [International Society for Magnetic Resonance in Medicine (ISMRM) 2012 Challenge on Water-Fat Reconstruction](http://www.ismrm.org/challenge/node/18).

-FattyRiot includes algorithms available in the [ISMRM Fat-Water Toolbox v1](http://ismrm.org/workshops/FatWater12/data.htm)
+FattyRiot includes algorithms available in the [ISMRM Fat-Water Toolbox v1](http://ismrm.org/workshops/FatWater12/data.htm).

 FattyRiot team members include: